 In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments (ASU 2016-13).
 ASU 2016-13 requires a financial asset (or group of financial assets) measured at amortized cost basis to be presented at the net amount expected to be collected.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis of the financial asset(s) to present the net carrying value at the amount expected to be collected on the financial asset.
-ASU 2016-13 is effective for fiscal years beginning after December 15, 2019, and for interim periods within those fiscal years.
-ASU 2016-13 is effective for the Company in the first quarter of fiscal 2021.
+In May 2019, the FASB issued ASU 2019-05, Financial Instruments - Credit Losses (Topic 326): Targeted Transition Relief (ASU 2019-05).
+ASU 2019-05 allows an entity to irrevocably elect the fair value option for certain financial instruments.
+Once elected, an entity would recognize the difference between the carrying amount and the fair value of the financial instrument as part of the cumulative effect adjustments associated with the adoption of ASU 2019-05 are effective for fiscal years beginning after December 15, 2019, and for interim periods within those fiscal years.
+ASU 2016-13 and ASU 2019-05 are effective for the Company in the first quarter of fiscal 2021.
 The Company is currently evaluating the adoption date and the impact, if any, adoption will have on its financial position and results of operations.